rotundasoftware/backbone.subviews/README.md

 After the parent view's `render` function is finished, the subviews will automatically be created and rendered (in the order their placeholder `div`s appear inside the parent view).
 Once all subviews have been created and rendered, the parent view's `onSubviewsRendered` method is called (if one exists), in which you can execute any additional rendering logic that depends on subviews having already been rendered.

-When a parent view is re-rendered, its subviews will be re-rendered (their `render` function will be called), but the subview objects will remain the same - they will not be replaced with completely new view objects.
-As a result any state information that the subview objects contain will be preserved.
+When a parent view is re-rendered, its subviews will be re-rendered (i.e. their `render` function will be called), but the subview objects will remain the same - they will not be replaced with completely new view objects, so that their state is preserved.
+To force subviews to be recreated instead of just re-rendered, call `view.removeSubviews()` before re-rendering the parent view.

-A parent view will automatically call `remove` on all its subviews when its `remove` method is called.
+A parent view will automatically remove all its subviews when its `remove` method is called.

 ## Template Helpers